Cancer of the larynx

 If the results of the biopsy show you have cancer and there's a risk it may have spread, you'll probably be referred for further testing to assess how widespread the cancer is.
 The tests may include:

-• computerised tomography (CT) scan – a series of X-rays are taken to build up a more detailed three-dimensional picture of your larynx and the surrounding tissue
+• CT scan – a series of X-rays are taken to build up a more detailed 3-dimensional picture of your larynx and the surrounding tissue

-• magnetic resonance imaging (MRI) scan – a strong magnetic field and radio waves are used to produce a more detailed image of your larynx and the surrounding tissue
+• an MRI scan – a strong magnetic field and radio waves are used to produce a more detailed image of your larynx and the surrounding tissue

 • a PET-CT scan - a CT scan is used to take pictures of the inside of your body after you have been injected with a mildly radioactive substance that helps show cancerous areas more clearly